 Two paragraphs each.
 No matrix.
 The market has stratified enough that “which one” is no longer the right question.
 “Which one for what” is.

 OpenAI (ChatGPT, Codex).
-Buy for the default chat tool your people will open without prompting.
-The most comfortable interface for non-technical users.
-Image generation.
-Multimodal breadth.
+Buy for the chat layer: the default tool your people will open without prompting, the most comfortable interface for non-technical users, image generation, multimodal breadth.
+This is the preference to let your leveraged users exercise.
+The chat tab is exactly where you should not force a house standard.
 Codex for the engineering teams that prefer it, mostly for the desktop integration and Chronicle context.
-Do not buy as your sole tool for the deepest reasoning work; Claude still slightly leads the relevant benchmarks as of Q2 2026.
+Do not make it the foundation you build durable agents and internal tooling on; that consolidation has gone to Anthropic.
 Workspace Agents, OpenAI’s answer to Cowork, runs in the cloud and keeps working when nobody is watching.
 Pilot it on low-stakes async work.
 Do not commit to it as a platform.

 Microsoft (Copilot).
 Buy for the embedded features in Excel, Word, and Outlook, where the gains are large and measurable.
 Buy GitHub Copilot for engineering teams that have not picked something else (many have, and the ones that have are right).
+And note that Microsoft is no longer the flat-seat holdout: GitHub Copilot moved to usage-based, AI-credit billing on June 1, 2026, so all four serious vendors now bill metered.
 Do not buy for chat.
 The Copilot chat experience is the worst of the four majors and your users will tell you so if you ask.
 Do not make M365 Copilot the only AI provision in your org.
 It is a complement to a chat tool, not a substitute for one.

 Google (Gemini).
 Buy for Workspace-native shops where everyone already lives in Docs, Sheets, and Gmail.
 Buy for infrastructure-heavy organizations with Google Cloud as their primary platform.
 The new Gemini Enterprise Agent Platform supports Anthropic’s Claude models alongside Gemini, which is a useful signal about where Google thinks the market is going.
 Do not buy as your coding tool; Gemini is a distant third or fourth behind Claude Code, Codex, and Cursor.
 Do not buy as the consumer-facing chat your users will pick on their own; they will pick ChatGPT.

-The four are stratifying, not consolidating.
-You do not have to pick one.
-You do have to know which tier each one is in, and why.
+The chat layer is stratifying; the foundation has consolidated on Anthropic.
+You do not have to pick one tool for everything.
+You do have to know which tier each one is in, and standardize the part that is ready to be standardized.

 The Microsoft special case